-There are a number of business or investment purposes a real estate owner might consider a 1031 exchange, from swapping out a potentially bad property to saving on federal capital gains taxes.
+There are a number of business or investment purposes a real estate owner might consider a Florida 1031 exchange, from swapping out a potentially bad property to saving on federal capital gains taxes.
 It can benefit you as a property investor as you exchange one investment property for another replacement property.

-As a savvy investor in Miami, you can make huge tax savings when looking to sell an investment property.
+As a Florida real estate investor, you can make huge tax savings when looking to sell an investment property.
 Normally, when selling a business or an investment, the IRA expects you to pay up to 30 percent in capital gains taxes on the relinquished property.

-Luckily for you, there is a legal way in which you can avoid this tax burden.
+Luckily for property owners, there is a legal way in which you can avoid this tax burden.
 And that is through the 1031 Exchange which is contained in Section 1031 of the IRA Code or Internal Revenue Code.
-This part of the Internal Revenue Code basically allows investors to exchange one property for another in order to defer tax payments.
+This part of the Internal Revenue Code basically allows investors to exchange one property for another in order to defer taxes.

 Eligible 1031 Property Types